Hey there, mama! 👋.

 🛏️ Sleep

 You don’t need both.
 A simple crib with a firm mattress will last longer.
-A bassinet is great for room-sharing early on but keep it basic.
+The best bassinets for cosleeping are the simple ones.

 Trust me — you’ll be doing midnight sheet changes.
 Skip the bumpers and fancy sets.